MODFLOW-ORG/modflow6-examples/DEVELOPER.md

 ## Releasing the examples

-Steps to create a release include:

-1. Generate model input files, disabling model runs and plots &mdash; e.g. from the `autotest/` directory, run `pytest -v -n auto test_scripts.py`. **Note**: if model runs are enabled, the size of the `examples/` directory will balloon from double-digit MB to several GB.
-We only distribute input files, not output files.
-2. Build the PDF documentation as described above.
-5. Release the documentation PDF and a zip archive of model input files.

-These should not be necessary to perform manually, as GitHub Actions automatically creates a new release whenever code is merged into the `master` branch of this repository.
+GitHub Actions automatically creates a new release whenever code is merged into the `master` branch of this repository.
+To trigger a release, merge (don't squash) a PR from `develop` into `master`.

+GitHub Actions will run the following steps:

+1. Build MF6 from the target branch.
+2. Regenerate flopy modules suitable for this version of MF6.
+3. Generate example model input files.
+(We only distribute input files, not output files.)
+4. Build the PDF documentation as described above.
+5. Create a draft release and upload the documentation PDF and a zip archive of model input files as assets.

-It is necessary to manually trigger a rebuild of the ReadTheDocs site.
+Inspect and publish the release.
+After publishing, it is necessary to manually trigger a rebuild of the ReadTheDocs site.
 This can be done by starting the `rtd` workflow from the GitHub Actions web UI, specifying `refs/heads/master` for both the examples and MF6 repos in the dialog.
 (The workflow should be used from the `develop` branch.)